colejcummins/learn-crypto/README.md

 All projects are done in python with example code and project specifications outlining what is expected

-### 1. Python Intro
+### 1. Python Introduction

+For python/programming beginners start with the *Python Introduction*, using the *Python Toolkit* as a resource

-A short introduction to python concepts, including:
+This is a short introduction to python concepts, including:

  * Basic function definitions